99designs/iamy/README.md

 This allows you to use an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) model to manage your IAM configuration.
 For example, you might use a github repo with a pull request model for changes to IAM config.

+# Origins

+This code was developed by 99designs ([origin upstream](https://github.com/99designs/iamy.git)).
+Envato has created it's own fork to enable us to tailor it to our needs as it appears to not be under active development as at May 2021.

 ## How it works